srivickynesh/kind/README.md

 By default, the cluster access configuration is stored in `${HOME}/.kube/config` if $KUBECONFIG environment variable is not set.
 You can set the KUBECONFIG environment with `export KUBECONFIG=${HOME}/.kube/config`

+In kind-cluster use `kind get kubeconfig` to validate your configurations.

 ### Other Useful Links: